AlexMKramer/ImageGenBot/README.md

 3. Select the Upscaler you want to use.
 4. Choose whether you want to upscale it by either 2 or 4 times.

+## Custom Cogs
+You can find an example of a custom cog [here](https://github.com/AlexMKramer/MusicInterpreterCog).

+The setup of custom cogs will depend on how you have installed the bot.

+If you are using Docker, you will need to add the requirements of the custom cogs to the requirements.txt file and rebuild the container.

+If you are using a virtual environment, you will need to install the requirements of the custom cogs in the virtual environment and run the bot as normal.

+`source venv/bin/activate`

+`pip install -r custom_cog_requirements.txt`

+If you arent using either, you can just install the requirements of the custom cogs as normal.

+`pip install -r custom_cog_requirements.txt`

 ## Disclaimer
 I am not responsible for any misuse of this bot.
 It is meant to be used for fun and learning.
 Please do not use it to generate harmful or inappropriate images.
 I will not be held responsible for any misuse of this bot.
 Please use it responsibly.